 So after 6 years here is my list.

 1. Talent Matters.
 In both sectors the better the talent, the better the outcomes.
-Historically nonprofits have had lower compensation and benefits and the approaches I use to use to attract talent had to get retooled.
+Historically nonprofits have had lower compensation and benefits and the approaches I used to attract talent had to get retooled.
 While I have found that investing in professional development, best of breed communication practices and an inclusive workplace, as in people who work for you have a seat at the table with strategy and problem solving, all help attract and retain talent in both sectors.
 The great talent in the non-profit sector is called to this work.
 Discerning that call is critical in the hiring process.

 2. The Pace is different.
 Not for the challenges, amount of work, and long days.
 Instead, the pace for getting answers from funders, government, and in matters of compliance is very different.
 I am used to regulation, but in this sector the amount of paperwork and the number of touches on any given issue is complex and at times lacks a sense of urgency.
 Persistent and specifically relentless patience is a necessary tool in the tool kit.

 3. The myth vs. reality of this work.
 I thought I was savvy on the issues of poverty, race, economic opportunity.
 After all, I had run a large business and was well read and involved in nonprofits as a board member and volunteer.
 Never has the ability to listen, ask questions, talking to the people closest to the work, mattered more.
 I would urge anyone to come into this work with an open mind and an open heart.
 Business skill can make a huge difference, but the program work is complex and layered.
 It took two years before I could start to connect the dots around poverty and race and privilege in this space and understand what mattered to move the needle.